-When viewing bookmakers it is easy for beginners to get lost in all the numbers and symbols.
-While most bettors and sports fans in general are accustomed to seeing the point spread, they don’t necessarily comprehend what it implies and how it is relevant to the chances for each team to win a match / game.
-Point spread betting is one of the most popular forms known to punters all over the world.
-These bets can be very enjoyable as they allow you to root for your team regardless of if you think they will win or lose.
-This being said the team you are betting on can win the game, but you can still lose your bet.
-I am sure by now we have thoroughly confused the sh** out of you so we will break it down further in order for you to better understand the concept and bet on these models more confidently in the future.
+It is very easy for beginning bettors to get lost when looking at a sports book for the first time.
+While most bettors and sports fans are accustomed to seeing the point spread, they don’t necessarily comprehend what it implies.
+Nor do they know how it is relevant to the chances for each team to win a match / game.
+Point spread betting is one of the most popular bet types in the world.
+These bets can be very enjoyable because you can root for your team regardless of if they win or lose.
+This being said, the team you are betting on can win the game, but you can still lose your bet.
+I am sure by now we have thoroughly confused the sh** out of you.
+We will break it down further so you can understand the concept, and bet on these models more confidently.

-The simplest way to describe a point spread is to characterize it as a number bookmakers use as a median between two teams or sides with an end goal to produce wagering enthusiasm on both of them.
-The initial point spread is decided by the bookmaker and hopes to accommodate both the “chalk” bettor and the “dog” bettor.
-These points usually promote betting on either end of the spread and can be influenced over time if more bettors are betting on one side of the spread.
-If you come across a game without a point spread, it means that the bookmakers thought that the outcome would be too close to call.
-This is called a pick’em, so you would pick the outright winner of the game as both sides will have equal odds.
+The simplest way to describe a point spread is to characterize it as a number bookmakers use as a median between two teams or sides.
+It has an end goal to produce wagering enthusiasm on both of them.
+The initial point spread is decided by the bookmaker and hopes to accommodate both the “chalk” bettor and “dog” bettor.
+These points usually promote betting on either end of the spread.
+They can also be influenced over time if more bettors are betting on one side of the spread.
+If you come across a game without a point spread, it means that the outcome might be too close to call.
+This is called a pick’em, so you would pick the outright winner of the game.
 For the games predicted to be lopsided, the point spread will be even greater.

-Soccer point spread betting is very popular amongst soccer punters as it is very simple to understand.
-Games that appear to be blowouts can be very profitable opportunities as long as the team you place a bet on wins or not loses by the predefined number of goals.
-With soccer being such a low scoring sport it can be highly profitable to take advantage of this offering of odds in particular matches.
-Note that soccer betting wagers pay outs are based on game scores in regulation play, which is 90 minutes plus injury time.
+Soccer point spread betting is very popular amongst soccer bettors because it’s very simple to understand.
+Games that appear to be blowouts can be very profitable opportunities.
+This is only as long as the team you bet on wins, or loses by the predefined number of goals.
+With soccer being such a low scoring sport, it can be highly profitable to take advantage of this offering of odds.
+Note that soccer betting pay outs are based on game scores in regulation play, which is 90 minutes plus injury time.
 If a team fails to cover a spread in regulation time, but then scored in an extra period, the official wager grade will still count as the team failing to cover the spread.

-Sports betting isn’t always about who is the most accurate at picking who is going to win and lose each game.
-Due to the various types of bets offered in 2018 there are tons of different strategies that go into becoming a successful sports bettor.
-Point spread betting is a perfect example of this; understanding a teams strengths and weaknesses regardless of reputation and past matches can play a large part in deciding whether you successfully win point spread bets.
+Sports betting isn’t always about who is the most accurate at picking who is going to win each game.
+Due to the various types of bets offered in 2018, there are tons of strategies that can make you successful.
+Point spread betting is a perfect example of this.
+Understanding a teams strengths and weaknesses can play a large part in deciding whether you successfully win point spread bets.
 Some of the best strategies to profiting off point spread betting is to take advantage of bonus offers, use multiple betting sites, be aware of home vs away records, and understand key numbers related to this type of betting.

 The bookmaker will evaluate a game and set a number called the point spread on each game.